- Connected read/write to all HCC HPC cluster resources – you will see the same files "in common" on any HCC cluster (i.e. crane, tusker, sandhills)

 To gain access to the path on worker nodes, a job must be submitted with the following SLURM directive:

 If a job lacks the above Slurm directive, /common will not be accessible from the worker nodes.
+(Briefly, this construct will allow us to quickly do maintenance on a single cluster without having to unmount $COMMON from all HCC resources).

 What should I not do when using /common?